 11. MELODRAMA Acting in an over exaggerated way, using a loud and over emotional voice, as well as large gestures and facial 12.
 PHYSICAL THEATRE Using your body to tell the story through movement, mime, creating shapes and lifts.
 13. SLOW MOTION Performing movement at a slower pace.
 In rehearsal this can be used to help accuracy/safety.
 During performance it can be used to mark the moment.
 14. SOLILOQUY One person speaking out loud a character's thoughts directly to the audience.
 Other characters on stage cannot hear this speech.
 15. OFF TEXT IMPROVISATION Using what we know about a character or scenario from the TEXT, we can use improvise (make up) scenes that we do not see in the script.
 Actor use this rehearsal technique in order to understand their character more.
 16. SPLIT STAGE Where we alternate between two or more different scenes happening at the same time, separating the stage into clear sections.
-17. ROLE ON THE WALL A 'role on the wall' diagram is an outline of a person with information written on it - either inside the outline, or round the edge.
-It represents all of the information your KNOW about a character and also things you PRESUME or imagine about a character.
+17. Hot-Seating A character is questioned by the group about his or her background, behaviour and motivation.
+This could be used to develop a role in rehearsals and to understand a character more deeply